JothikaKumar2501/Scam-FraudResolutionFabric/datasets/questions.md

 **I. For Feedback Collection (Post-Resolution)**

-*   "To help us improve ANZ fraud detection, can you confirm if this alert was a true fraud incident or a legitimate transaction?"
+*   "To help us improve XYZ fraud detection, can you confirm if this alert was a true fraud incident or a legitimate transaction?"
-*   "What was the final outcome of this transaction with ANZ?"
+*   "What was the final outcome of this transaction with XYZ?"

 **Important Considerations for Agent Implementation:**

 *   **Context-Driven Selection:** The Dialogue Agent must intelligently select which specific questions to ask based on the `Rule ID` and the presence/absence of other relevant context (e.g., `UserContext`, `DeviceContext`).
 *   **Logical Flow:** Questions should follow a natural conversational progression (e.g., identity verification first, then transaction specifics, then deeper probing based on scam indicators).
 *   **Templating:** Use placeholders like `[Amount]`, `[Recipient]`, `[Entity]` that are dynamically filled from the `TransactionContext` or other relevant contexts.
-*   **No Hallucinations:** The agent should ONLY draw questions from the pre-defined ANZ SOP rules and conversation samples.
+*   **No Hallucinations:** The agent should ONLY draw questions from the pre-defined XYZ SOP rules and conversation samples.
 It should not generate new, unverified questions.
-*   **Adaptive Questioning:** If a customer's answer resolves the suspicion (e.g., "Yes, that's my new phone and I logged in with ANZ biometrics"), the agent should pivot to closing the inquiry or escalate as per the ANZ SOP, rather than asking irrelevant follow-up questions.
+*   **Adaptive Questioning:** If a customer's answer resolves the suspicion (e.g., "Yes, that's my new phone and I logged in with XYZ biometrics"), the agent should pivot to closing the inquiry or escalate as per the XYZ SOP, rather than asking irrelevant follow-up questions.

 **Enhanced Risk Assessment Questions:**

 *   **Digital Literacy Assessment:** "How comfortable are you with online banking and security features?"
-*   **Device Verification:** "Can you confirm if you're using your usual device for ANZ banking?"
+*   **Device Verification:** "Can you confirm if you're using your usual device for XYZ banking?"
 *   **Location Verification:** "Are you currently in [Location] where this transaction originated?"
-*   **Behavioral Pattern:** "Is this transaction amount and timing consistent with your usual ANZ banking behavior?"
+*   **Behavioral Pattern:** "Is this transaction amount and timing consistent with your usual XYZ banking behavior?"
-*   **Education Material:** "Have you completed ANZ's scam education materials recently?"
+*   **Education Material:** "Have you completed XYZ's scam education materials recently?"

 # Expanded Questions for RAG